jurgenwigg/py3S60/newcore/Doc/library/urllib.parse.rst

 .. function:: quote_plus(string, safe='', encoding=None, errors=None)

-   Like :func:`quote`, but also replace spaces with plus signs, as required for quoting HTML form values when building up a query string to go into a URL.
+   Like :func:`quote`, but also replace spaces by plus signs, as required for quoting HTML form values when building up a query string to go into a URL.
    Plus signs in the original string are escaped unless they are included in *safe*.
 It also does not have *safe* default to ``'/'``.